Updated October, 2024

 The USMC Infantry Officer Course (IOC) Training Plan is a 30 session cycle designed specifically to prepare the athlete for the physical requirements of the Combat Endurance Test (CET) and follow on training at IOC.

-The plan is designed to be completed during the final 2 months of The Basic School (TBS).
+It is designed to be completed during the 6 weeks prior to your IOC start date. of The Basic School (TBS).
 We understand that this period has multiple field events in which you won’t be able to train.
 Use these sessions when you can.
 Train smart – field events have priority.

 Here is the weekly schedule: